Monday, March 18, 2013

 1820 Census

-In the 1820 Census of Industry, Henry states that he is engaged in the gun making business, and has one employee.
+In the 1820 Census of Industry, Henry stated that he had one employee engaged in the gun-making business.
 Indicating that he had purchased wood and iron.
-The previous year he made twelve guns.
-Toppers Gun shop was on Cold Stream Road not far from where the Edwards Run Public Hunting & Fishing area is today.
-Probably not much more than a stones throw from where the gun shop of Zebulon Sheetz' was located.
-With running water from the waters of Edwards Run and the Cacapon River combined with Iron from near by Bloomery, this was an ideal location.
-Some years later, Benjamin F Shane, James Rinehart and Christopher Sloanaker would find this area just as suitable for making guns as their predecessors.
+The previous year, he made twelve guns.
+Toppers Gun shop was on Cold Stream Road, near the Edwards Run Public Hunting & Fishing area today.
+Probably not much more than a stone's throw from where the gun shop of Zebulon Sheetz' was located.
+This was an ideal location with running water from the waters of Edwards Run and the Cacapon River combined with Iron from nearby Bloomery.
+Some years later, Benjamin F Shane, James Rinehart, and Christopher Slonaker would find this area just as suitable for making guns as their predecessors.

 Maria Ann Topper